Losing Gemma: Part 1

 Finally Gemma comes downstairs, all dressed up in Indian finery.
 The four sit outside for dinner and drink wine (which Zac mentions has been drugged), making Esther very dizzy (as the viewer can tell from the blurry camera screen).
 Zac approaches Gemma, saying he has something very important to tell her, and she willingly accompanies him down some stairs to a beautifully Indian-decorated room.
 Esther eventually joins them, stumbling along.
 She listens while Zac tells Gemma about how he and Carol love her and want her to join their "family".
-Gemma happily accepts and hugs Carol when Zac tells her to.
-Esther becomes very agitated and pulls out the photo, showing it to Gemma while telling her how Zac and Carol targeted her, stalked her and stole her money bag so they could return it and become her friend.
+Gemma happily accepts and hugs Coral when Zac tells her to.
+Esther becomes very agitated and pulls out the photo, showing it to Gemma while telling her how Zac and Coral targeted her, stalked her and stole her money bag so they could return it and become her friend.
 Zac invents lies to explain away these "coincidences", and Gemma turns on Esther, calling her jealous and otherwise insulting her.
 Esther slaps her and Gemma falls to the floor, hitting her head on a table.
 She appears to be unconscious.
-Carol rushes to her side while Esther runs for the door.
+Coral rushes to her side while Esther runs for the door.
 Zac chases her but loses her in the thick brush.
 Esther collapses on the beach and later wakes up to police surrounding her.
-She is taken to prison after the police determine she killed Carol, whose body was found with multiple stab wounds.
+She is taken to prison after the police determine she killed Coral, whose body was found with multiple stab wounds.
 The first part ends with Esther whimpering in jail.